microsoftgraph/microsoft-graph-docs-contrib/concepts/planner-task-recurrence-overview.md

 ### Get the new task in the series (3rd occurrence)

-The following example request and response demonstrate retrieving the new task in the series, whose ID you discovered from the **nextInSeriesTaskId** in the previous response.
-The **dueDateTime** has been assigned to the value presented in the previous **nextOccurrenceDateTime** of the task; even though the previous **dueDateTime** of the task was `null`.
+The following example request and response show how to retrieve the new task in the series, ID for which you discovered from the **nextInSeriesTaskId** in the previous response.
+The **dueDateTime** has been assigned to the value presented in the previous **nextOccurrenceDateTime** of the task, even though the previous **dueDateTime** of the task was `null`.

 #### Request